Choosing Clocks and Watches for People Who are Blind or Visually Impaired

 When considering a talking clock, one of the key features that is important to most is a simple to use product such as the one button approach.
 Also, an alarm and or hourly report is a feature that comes with most simple talking clocks.
 Most all are battery operated and lightweight and can easily be moved from place to place.
 There are some small models that can be carried in a pocket or purse for traveling.
 Another consideration is the volume of the talking device, an important consideration.
 Some come with a loud voice; a few models have a volume control or switch.

 Another consideration is whether or not a visual display is desired.
 Several models do have a small visual display, not the ideal feature if someone is trying to look at the clock display as well as hear the time.
 However, some models do have large displays.

 Atomic or Self-Set Clocks

 The next category to consider would be clocks that are self-set, also called atomic clocks.
 These clocks have many other features such as announcing the time and temperature, both indoors and outdoors, and announcing the date.
 They also have an alarm.
 These types of clocks have a visual display, although not super large.
 Most are battery operated, but do not travel well in a pocket or purse as they tend to be larger, about four to five inches tall.
-Price range for these types of devices are $35 to $50.

 Voice Controlled Clocks